brotchie/pytrth/README.rst

 Python Interface to the Thomson Reuters Tick History API
 ========================================================

-**Note: This Python package is in no way affiliated with Thomson Reuters or any of their subsidiaries.**
+**Note: This Python package is in no way affiliated with Thomson Reuters or any of its subsidiaries.**

 pytrth provides a lite wrapper around the Thomson Reuters Tick History (TRTH) API.
 A command line tool is provided to assist extraction of options chains.